Newspaper calls for war of words against Trump media attacks

-BOSTON (AP) - A Boston newspaper is calling for a coordinated editorial response to President Donald Trump's frequent attacks on the news media.
+BOSTON (AP) - A Boston newspaper is proposing a coordinated editorial response from publications across the U.S. to President Donald Trump's frequent attacks on the news media.

+"We are not the enemy of the people," said Marjorie Pritchard, deputy managing editor for the editorial page of The Boston Globe, referring to a characterization of journalists that Trump has used in the past.
+The president, who contends he has largely been covered unfairly by the press, also employs the term "fake news" often when describing the media.

-The Boston Globe has appealed to newspapers across the U.S. to publish editorials on Aug.
-16 denouncing what it calls a "dirty war against the free press."
+The Globe has reached out to editorial boards nationwide to write and publish editorials on Aug.
+16 denouncing what the newspaper called a "dirty war against the free press."

+As of Friday, Pritchard said about 70 outlets had committed to editorials so far, with the list expected to grow.
+The publications ranged from large metropolitan dailies, such as the Houston Chronicle, Minneapolis Star Tribune, Miami Herald and Denver Post, to small weekly papers with circulations as low as 4,000.

-The Globe says it's appealing to editorial boards to take a stand regardless of their politics and whether they generally editorialize for or against the president's policies.
+The newspaper's request was being promoted by industry groups such as the American Society of News Editors and regional groups like the New England Newspaper and Press Association.
+It suggested editorial boards take a common stand against Trump's words regardless of their politics, or whether they generally editorialized in support of or in opposition to the president's policies.

-Trump often characterizes the media as "fake news" and journalists as his true political opponents.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.